OlivierPS/Olivier-s-Theme/README.md

-### About the “Art déco” light theme
+### About the “Art déco” light theme and the “Victorian dark palettes

-I’m delivering this theme *because it exists*, without any aesthetical pretention.
-I made it as a “textbook exercise”.
-I choose a color palette of typical *Art déco* tones.
+I’m delivering these palettes *because they exists^*, without any aesthetical pretention.
+I made them as “textbook exercises”.
+I choose a color palette of typical *Art déco*  and *Victorian* tones.
 It lead to a lot of “limit cases” : without adjusting things, you end up with light text on light backgrounds — i.e. illegible —, dark text on dark backgrounds — also illegible… — and so on.
-Thus, this theme helped me to identify and adress a lot of exceptions, thus permitting a CSS setup suitable for easier theme building.
+Thus, these palettes helped me to identify and adress a lot of exceptions, thus permitting a CSS setup suitable for easier palette building.